Purpose of Certificate

 Delivering animal-assisted interventions in an ethical and sustainable way requires skill with canines in addition to skill with human clients or students.
 CAIS focuses on skills with canines, including training plan implementation, ability to match training methods with canines, demonstration of two of the four quadrants of training in practice, accurate interpretation of canine behavior, and more.

-CAIS Program Director and Instructor
+CAIS Lead Instructor